OlivierTroch/GettingStartedWithArch/README.md

 *ip link set interface up* command didn't actually up my interface.
 Because when you use "Netctl" you need to put the interface in a downed state first or it won't configure otherwise.
 After this I started my profile which is automatically configured by using the *wifi-menu* command and got it to work aswell.
 Hooray!

 I had to uncomment *%wheel ALL=(ALL) ALL* in the sudoers file to make sure I can use sudo commands.
 I also had to change my keymap in "/etc/vonconsole.conf", into *KEYMAP=be-latin1*, this does give a warning-message but it works.

+## 02/14/2020: My love for Arch is starting to grow
+And no, this is not because it's valentines day, or is it?
+I actually thought about Arch alot during the past days: "What should I install?", "What can I do besides just having an OS?", "What will I learn during the process",...
+I start my day watching a [video](https://www.youtube.com/watch?v=-dEuXTMzRKs) about Pacman of which I made my [PacmanCheatSheet](CheatSheets/PacmanCheatSheet.md)
+After this I've set up github so I can write on my laptop instead of using my desktop.